Who is SIMM Associates?

 You may see SIMM Associates listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen when you forget to pay a bill.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

 Lexington Law is a professional credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law will help you challenge (and possibly remove) other inaccurate information from your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, tax liens, and bankruptcies.

 Call Lexington Law now to learn more: (800) 220-0084

 SIMM Associates, Inc. Contact Information

 Newark, DE 19714